 While Beck is less sympathetic than some of the others on this list, anyone that’s ever worked their fingers to the bone only for ‘the man’ to take credit for it knows the fury that evokes.
 Will the mystery continue in No Way Home?
 He is a founding member of The Sinister Six, after all…

-It’s even stranger given in the comics, he is much crueller than depicted on-screen.
+It’s even stranger given in the comics; he is much crueler than depicted on-screen.
 I mean, he flat-out murders Gwen Stacey in one storyline.

 But in Raimi’s movie, the audience is made to feel compassion for Norman, a man who sacrificed so much for his business only to have it snatched away from him.
-It’s then — when he allows his rage and anger consume him — that he’s elevated him into super-villain territory who still, despite his demise by his own glider, still has some unfinished business with Spidey.
+It’s then — when he allows his rage and anger to consume him — that he’s elevated into super-villain territory.
+He was also one of the better elements of No Way Home.

-No spoilers here but suffice it to say, even more so than the similarly-plotted finale of Spider-Man, audiences were left speechless.
+No spoilers here, but suffice it to say, even more so than the similarly-plotted finale of Spider-Man, audiences were left speechless.
 Like Osborn and Beck, Toomes is run out of his company by Tony Stark, turning from hard-working to disgruntled and vengeful.
-He’s consumed by his new persona as the Vulture but in Keaton’s reliable hands, he never loses the audience’s sympathy despite crossing over to the dark side.
+His new persona consumes him as the Vulture, but in Keaton’s reliable hands, he never loses the audience’s sympathy despite crossing over to the dark side.

-Yep, it’s dawned on us, too, that his name is kind of hilarious but that’s beside the point: Doctor Octopus, in the Spider-Man cinematic realm, is easily the best, most complex, and thrilling villain in the franchise thus far and Tom Holland has his hands full with him alone.
+Yep, it’s dawned on us, too, that his name is kind of hilarious, but that’s beside the point: Doctor Octopus, in the Spider-Man cinematic realm, is easily the best, most complex, and thrilling villain in the franchise (and possibly one of the best movie villains ever), thus far and Tom Holland has his hands full with him alone.